BraveVahid/machine_learning/README.md

 </div>

 This repository gathers clear, well-documented implementations of classic and modern ML/DL algorithms.
-Each algorithm should include:

-- A short README explaining the algorithm and use cases

-- Ready-to-run code (Python notebooks or scripts)

-- Example datasets or links to datasets

-- Usage instructions and example commands

-- Basic evaluation and expected results